 From Jeff Wolf, MD & Tom Martin, MD: Grand MMTI

-Because of generous donors like you, the UCSF Stephen & Nancy Grand Multiple Myeloma Translational Initiative (Grand MMTI) is pioneering groundbreaking treatments and leading world-changing medical research to help multiple myeloma patients lead long and healthy lives.
+Through the compassionate support of our donors, the UCSF Stephen & Nancy Grand Multiple Myeloma Translational Initiative (Grand MMTI) is pioneering groundbreaking treatments and leading world-changing medical research in the areas of cellular therapy and novel treatment paradigms.

 Who We Are

 The Stephen and Nancy Grand Multiple Myeloma Translational Initiative (Grand MMTI), launched in 2009 and led by Jeff Wolf, MD and Tom Martin MD, is the premier myeloma translational program on the West Coast, with the goal of speeding development of improved multiple myeloma treatments.
 Nina Shah, MD and Sandy Wong, MD joined the clinical care team in 2016.